Index Rebalancing

 Zero-commission platforms and fractional shares make execution simple and cost-effective

-The initial setup requires defining Target Allocations and trigger percentages for your ETF portfolio, but the ongoing management follows clear rules that remove subjective judgment calls – making it accessible for both new and experienced index fund investors.
+The initial setup requires defining Target Allocations and trigger percentages for your portfolio, but the ongoing management follows clear rules that remove subjective judgment calls, making it accessible for both new and experienced investors.

 How Does Micro-Rebalancing/Index Rebalancing Improve Buy & Hold Index Investing?